Edgeberry/Edgeberry-Device-Hub/alignment.md

 ## Technology Stack

-Edgeberry Fleet Hub is based on open-source technologies to ensure transparency, interoperability, and ease of contribution:
+Edgeberry Device Hub is based on open-source technologies to ensure transparency, interoperability, and ease of contribution:

 * **TypeScript** – For backend and frontend logic, providing type safety and maintainability.
 * **Mosquitto (MQTT broker)** – For lightweight, publish-subscribe communication with Edgeberry devices.